BartoszLukaszczyk/SkyTracker/readme.md

 - IMU (MPU-6050) and compass (QMC5883L)
 - Limit switches for both axes
 - 12V 8A power supply

-- Optional modules (GPS, fan + thermistor) were initially planned but removed due to complexity and noise.
-ESP32 provides sufficient time sync via Bluetooth, and the fan introduced mechanical vibrations.
+Optional modules (GPS and fan with thermistor) were initially planned but removed during development:

+The GPS module caused reliability issues and was replaced by the smartphone's internal GPS.

+The fan, controlled by a thermistor, was counterproductive — it was the main source of heat buildup, especially affecting the buck converter.
+Removing it simplified the system and improved thermal stability.

 Block diagram and wiring diagrams are included in `docs/`.